GeorgeET15/eps32-server-test/README.md

 ## Components Used

 - **ESP32**: Collects sensor data and transmits it over WiFi.
+- **MPU6050**: MPU6050 devices combine a 3-axis gyroscope and a 3-axis accelerometer on the same silicon together with an onboard Digital Motion Processor (DMP).
 - **Node.js (Express.js)**: Backend API to receive and store data in MongoDB.
 - **MongoDB**: NoSQL database to store sensor data.
 - **Frontend (HTML/CSS/JS)**: Displays real-time sensor data in a dashboard.